Haonan Shi

 United States

 I am a third-year Ph.D. candidate at Case Western Reserve University, advised by Prof. An Wang and co-advised by Dr. Tu Ouyang.
-My research focuses on Large Language Models Safety and Machine Learning Privacy.
+My research focuses on Large Language Model Safety and Machine Learning Privacy.
+Prior to this, I received my bachelor’s degree from South China University of Technology, where I conducted research on privacy under the supervision of Prof. Hongyun Xu.

 I am passionate about applying my research to real-world problems and look forward to internship opportunities and research collaborations.